 Some of our favorite Garden Grazer recipes include Asian Spaghetti, Avocado Quesadillas, French Bread Pizza, Vegetable Lo Mein, Orzo Salad, and Minestrone Soup.
 All are fantastic!

-Bonus Tip: I like to keep a master list of all the recipes we enjoy.
+Bonus Tip: I like to keep a master list of all the recipes we enjoy in my Meal Planning Binder.
 Having a big list to choose from keeps me from cooking the same meals every week!

 4. Fill in the shopping list portion of your meal planning sheet